 - Charles Darwin’s Questions about the breeding of animals , with an introduction by Sir Gavin de Beer FRS, was published in 1968.
 Sir Gavin de Beer’s text and Darwin’s pamphlet have both been included in the Society’s most recent special publication: Darwin in the archives (2009).

-The Society also co-published John Thackray’s A guide to the official archives of The Natural History Museum, London.
+- the co-published A guide to the official archives of The Natural History Museum, London (1998) by John Thackray

-A recent publication is Darwin in the Archives, edited by Dr E. Charles Nelson and Professor Duncan M. Porter.
+- Darwin in the Archives, edited by Dr E. Charles Nelson and Professor Duncan M. Porter.
 A listing of its contents is available here.
-Orders for Darwin in the archives should be sent to Edinburgh University Press.
+Orders for Darwin in the archives should be sent to Edinburgh University Press

-The following SHNH special publications are now available online at EUP at http://www.euppublishing.com/loi/anh
+The following SHNHpublications are now available online at EUP at http://www.euppublishing.com/loi/anh